ece106/tomatocan/README.md

 And it's good to refer to Michael Hartl's tutorial for a lot of Rails help http://railstutorial.org/book

+For information on testing in rails, vist https://guides.rubyonrails.org/testing.html

 Copyright &copy; 2018, RoleModel Enterprises, LLC.
 All rights reserved.